bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Now, one thing to note here is that this **EventListener** is firing very, very often a couple things to note, it\'s firing very, very often, it\'s firing every time I scroll just a little bit.
-This event listener is going 123 boom, every single time I scroll just a little bit, it\'s firing that **EventListener**.
+Now, one thing to note here is that this **EventListener** is firing very, very often a couple things to note, it&apos;s firing very, very often, it&apos;s firing every time I scroll just a little bit.
+This event listener is going 123 boom, every single time I scroll just a little bit, it&apos;s firing that **EventListener**.
 So that makes the scroll **EventListener** very expensive in terms of processing and the kinds of things that JavaScript is doing.
-So you need to be very careful with the window add event listener scroll event because it\'s going to fire frequently.
+So you need to be very careful with the window add event listener scroll event because it&apos;s going to fire frequently.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 423.  (###) ~~~~~~~~~~~~~~~~~~~-->